pushkar100/notes-clean-code-architecture/6-conditionals-and-loops.md

 - `map`: Changes the shape but not the size of the array.
 Maps every value in array to another
 - `sort`: Changes the order
 - `filter`: Changes the size.
 Filters out the array based on return value of callback
 - `find`: Changes size to exactly one.
-Returns an array item if it matches condition in callback
+Returns an array item if it matches condition in callback. _Use find over filter when you want to get the first match.
+It is similar to a `break` statement in a loop_
 - `forEach`: Changes nothing.
 Only uses the shape
 - `reduce`: Changes both size and shape to anything you want it to be